 Employees at Smucker’s may be eligible for the company’s tuition assistance program.
 Smucker’s also offers select scholarship opportunities to employees.

-At Publix , associates with six months of continuous service who work an average of 10 hours a week are eligible to participate in the company’s tuition reimbursement program.
+At Publix , associates with 90 days of continuous service who work an average of 10 hours a week are eligible to participate in the company’s tuition reimbursement program.

-Starbucks is often front and center on these lists for a reason: They partner with Arizona State University (ASU) to create the Starbucks College Achievement Plan which offers 100% tuition coverage for a first-time bachelor’s degree through Arizona State University’s online program.
+Starbucks is often featured on these lists for a reason: They partner with Arizona State University (ASU) to create the Starbucks College Achievement Plan which offers 100% tuition coverage for a first-time bachelor’s degree through Arizona State University’s online program.
 All employees eligible for benefits (this includes part-time employees) may take advantage of this program.

 If an employee doesn’t qualify for admission to ASU, they can take part in the Pathway to Admission program, which will help them qualify for admission, tuition-free.